Subscribe to my YouTube Channel (Regular Surf Travel Videos)

 Playa Hermosa is located just outside of Jaco.
 The popular Costa Rican tourist town is a bustling, crowded place with ex-pats and North American tourists.
 While Jaco is hectic and somewhat trashy, Playa Hermosa is far from it, despite being only minutes down the coast.

-Playa Hermosa - Surf Overview
+Playa Hermosa Surf Season

 Playa Hermosa has waves all year round.
 If you find the right sandbank, you can score barrels and fun peaks for turns whenever you visit.
 However, the beach receives its best and biggest swells (potential for barrel-of-your-life type waves) in the wet season (April – October).

-Playa Hermosa - Surf Spot Breakdown
+Surf Spot Breakdown

 Playa Hermosa is four miles of black sand beach, with multiple peaks breaking the length of it.
 Most surfing happens in front of the small cluster of accommodations on the sand (close to the beach’s northern end).
 But sandbanks can shift, and the best waves can happen anywhere, so do your driving and scope the best bank.